Investment Property in Finland - Residential & Commercial

 - Turnover and percentage change of Finnish real estate transactions

-According to preliminary data for July 2016 from the public authority for statistics, Statistics Finland, prices over the past 12 months of housing company dwellings in blocks of flats and terraced houses have:
+According to preliminary data for March 2023 from the public authority for statistics, Statistics Finland, prices over the past 12 months of old housing company dwellings in blocks of flats and terraced houses had:

 - These figures do not include new buildings.